idaholab/moose/modules/doc/content/application_development/build_system.md

 `METHODS` is used to specify the full set (space separated) of the above options that you will _ever_ want to used.
-It is used in the build of `libMesh` to build a `libMesh` library for each of the `METHODS`, so that a rebuild of `libMesh` is not required every time a rebuild of MOOSE.
+It is used in the build of `libMesh` to build a `libMesh` library for each of the `METHODS`, so that a rebuild of `libMesh` is not required for every rebuild of MOOSE.

 ## Build Optimization